VirtusLab/ReactSphere-reactive-beyond-hype/README.md

 ### Development setup:

+First of all you may run the whole stack locally via on docker containers or run whole tectonic k8s cluster.
+The latter is much more aligned with the real production configuration.

+#### Container local setup

+Local setup with dockerized containers is extremely easy.

+For sync stack setup you run (you need to be in repo root directory):

+`amm infra/scripts/build-run-docker-sync.sc`

+This will build code, wrap containers, run Cassandra and all services (sync ones) locally.

+#### Tectonic local setup

 ##### Adjust VM memory sizes in Vagrantfile:

 Find these lines in `tectonic/Vagrantfile` and adjust them to your needs: